-We also aim to improve dividends in a stable and continuous manner.
-Taking advantage of our robust platform centered on GI-Endoscopes in the Medical Business, I believe we can continue to generate a certain level of free cash flow.
-Therefore, after remain aware of total shareholder return (TSR) as one of the indicators of corporate value.
+Against the backdrop of our ability to engage in a range of corporate activities on the basis of smooth financing, we recognize there is a certain level of evaluation from the market for the corporate value we have created.
+It is important for management to remain aware of total shareholder return (TSR) as one of the indicators of corporate value.
 With regard to the executive compensation system for fiscal year 2022, the indices for long-term incentive compensation for executive officers have been rearranged.
 The performance share unit valuation indicators have been changed to three-operating profit, TSR, and ESG-and the ratio of TSR has been increased from 20% to 40%.
 I believe the system has now become one that allows shareholders and management to share mutual interests.